learnk8s/learnk8s.io/src/requests-limits/content.md

 ![locust — an open source load testing tool](assets/locust-graphs.svg)

-Locust includes a convenient dashboard where you can inspect the load traffic generated as well as see the performance of your app in real-time.
+Locust includes a convenient dashboard where you can inspect the traffic generated as well as see the performance of your app in real-time.

-In Locust, you can generate traffic by writing Python scripts.
+_In Locust, you can generate traffic by writing Python scripts._

 Writing code is ideal in this case because you can simulate calls to the cache service and create and retrieve the cached value from the app.